 First, what should you generally debut with?
 Why not add a little of what your baby can eat before going into foods to avoid for babies.

-I know, baby vegetables look, and taste, for the most part, if you give them a try, pretty not great.
+I know, baby vegetables look, and taste, if you give them a try, pretty not great.
 Vegetables just don’t make very great baby food, so why start with the green stuff?
-Baby’s who are started on non-sweet vegetables like peas or green beans are more likely to eat them later in life.
+Babies who are started on non-sweet vegetables like peas or green beans are more likely to eat them later in life.
 Why?
 Because they don’t become hooked on sweets before they learn the enjoyment of a good veggie.

 And on to foods to avoid for babies…